sajal50/learning-notes/books/designing-data-intensive-applications.md

 > ##### Percentiles in practice
 > Calls in parallel, the end-user request still needs to wait for the slowest of the parallel calls to complete.
 > The chance of getting a slow call increases if an end-user request requires multiple backend calls.
+> _Tail latency amplification_: If an end user request requires multiple calls to backend, then by simple probablility the chance of getting a slow call increases.

 #### Approaches for coping with load

+Likely that need to rethink architecture with every order of increase in load.

 * _Scaling up_ or _vertical scaling_: Moving to a more powerful machine
 * _Scaling out_ or _horizontal scaling_: Distributing the load across multiple smaller machines.
 * _Elastic_ systems: Automatically add computing resources when detected load increase.
 Quite useful if load is unpredictable.

 Distributing stateless services across multiple machines is fairly straightforward.
 Taking stateful data systems from a single node to a distributed setup can introduce a lot of complexity.
 Until recently it was common wisdom to keep your database on a single node.
+But requirement of high availability and reliability made us make them distributed.

+Scalable architectures are built from general purpose building blocks and put together in familiar patterns.

 ### Maintainability